nio-blocks/hash_table/README.md

 If `group_by` is defined, an output signal will be produced for each value in the `group_by` attribute.

+If including existing signal attrinbutes with `enrich`, then the last signal passed into the block will be the one enriched.

 Properties
 ----------
 -   **key**: Expression property.
 Evaluates to a key attribute on output signal.